partisiablockchain/dapp-playground/tutorial/public-contract-example.md

 Run the task "Sign Petition", the task will prompt asking for the account to sign the petition with and an address for a deployed petition contract.

+### Use web client to view state and sign petition

+Run the task "Start client for contract" and choose petition-client from the prompt.
+This will start a web client able to talk to a petition contract.
+Input the address and click "Connect to contract".
+If the address corresponds to a petition contract you should see your petition in the state section.
+To sign the petition you need to sign in with an account that has gas.
+Copy your private key (A.pk, B.pk or C.pk) into the form and click login using private key.
+You can now sign the petition by clicking the sign button.

 ## The structure of a smart contract

 A smart contract consists of a state, actions and callbacks.
 To view the structure of the "Petition"